appium/java-client/README.md

 ##Changelog##
 *3.4.0 (still not released)*
 - Update to Selenium v2.50.0
-- `getAppStrings()` is deprecated now.
-It is going to be removed. `getAppStringMap()` methods were added and now return a map with the app strings keys and values, instead of an string.
+- `getAppStrings()` methods are deprecated now.
+They are going to be removed. `getAppStringMap()` methods were added and now return a map with app strings (keys and values) instead of a string.
 Thanks to [@rgonalo](https://github.com/rgonalo) for the contribution.
 - Add `getAppStrings(String language, String stringFile)` method to allow searching app strings in the specified file
 - FIXED of the bug which causes deadlocks of AppiumDriver LocalService in multithreading.
 Thanks to [saikrishna321](https://github.com/saikrishna321) for the [bug report](https://github.com/appium/java-client/issues/283).
 - FIXED Zoom methods, thanks to [@kkhaidukov](https://github.com/kkhaidukov)